HaiTengZheng/collective_NOTE/ansible/default.md

 3. ~/.ansible.cfg
 4. /etc/ansible/ansible.cfg     (default file, no effective settings)

+comment with the # or the ; symbol

 # important
 - for ansible security, a configuration file is never loaded from a world-writable directory.

 # inventory
-files or directories that exist on the sanem system that runs `ansible` and `ansible-playbook`
+files or directories that exist on the same system that runs `ansible` and `ansible-playbook`
 > /etc/ansible/hosts
 - the location of the inventory can be defined at runtime with the